 Ará é Sud

-This is the perfect solution if your taste buds are craving Sicily, but your itinerary just can’t find the time.
+This is the perfect solution if your taste buds are craving Sicily but you can’t fit a visit into your itinerary.
 Chef Carmelo Pannocchietti uses the rainbow of Sicily to create contemporary meals of the region, using fresh locally-sourced vegetables and the highest-quality fish.

-If you’re trying to save room for a gelato and don’t have room to order everything, stick with these menu picks.
-For starters, the Caponata (a blend of eggplant, carrots, tomatoes, celery, olives, capers, raisins, pine nuts and mint) and the typical Sicilian Sarde Beccafico al Forno (oven-baked sardines with breadcrumbs, wild fennel and spices).
+If you’re trying to save room for gelato, stick with these menu picks: For starters, the Caponata (a blend of eggplant, carrots, tomatoes, celery, olives, capers, raisins, pine nuts and mint) and the typical Sicilian Sarde Beccafico al Forno (oven-baked sardines with breadcrumbs, wild fennel, and spices).

 Il Teatro del Sale

 The show varies from select musicians to theater performances.
 The endless rounds of the buffet will last until you are in a deep food coma.
-There isn’t a set menu for the buffet, but some of my favorite dishes in the past have been gnocchi, crispy fried anchovies, eggplant, swiss chard and grilled peppers.
+There isn’t a set menu for the buffet, but some of my favorite dishes in the past have been gnocchi, crispy fried anchovies, eggplant, swiss chard, and grilled peppers.
 It’s definitely one of the best places to eat in Florence for a different experience.